 From Slavery to Freedom

-Free the Slaves has interviewed slavery survivors around the globe to document the injustice, insecurity and indignity they’ve endured.
-Their narratives are powerful testimony to the need for urgent action to eradicate human trafficking and modern-day slavery worldwide.
+Free the Slaves works with survivor activists around the globe to document the injustice, insecurity and indignity of modern slavery and to support their activism for urgent action to eradicate human trafficking worldwide.

 Uncle Mamady | Senegal